DavtabaseDave/DentistryDocx/Intro/Importing-External-Data.md

 with valid but meaningless dates
 0. First ensure that the Student ID column is formatted as text in Excel – if not ensure that the whole column is formatted as text and resave the file before proceeding
+0. Ensure that the column names match those of the table [dbo].[ResultsSheet$] otherwise you will be forced to match those by hand.
+For those that are missing that are non-essential (such as candidate number) can simply be added as a heading alone